 OxyContin and opioid drugs also work as central nervous system (CNS) depressants, causing relaxation, drowsiness, lethargy, impaired balance and coordination, lowered body temperature, and reduced heart rate and blood pressure.
 With repeated use, the brain and body both get used to OxyContin being present and interacting with their chemical makeup.
 This is called drug dependence.

 When OxyContin wears off, the body can still experience withdrawal symptoms.
-Opioid withdrawal can be decidedly significant and can occur even when a person takes OxyContin for medical reasons exactly as directed, The New Yorker warns.
+Opioid withdrawal can be decidedly significant and can occur even when a person takes OxyContin for medical reasons exactly as directed.
 The National Library of Medicine (NLM) reports that opioid withdrawal usually starts within 12 hours of the last dose of the drug.

 While individual experiences vary, there is a general OxyContin withdrawal timeline.